-JCPD and other social programmes.
-This Registry also provides necessary data for national policy development and programme planning.
+196. This Registry though limited, provides necessary data for national policy development and programme planning.
+The registry captures information related to the clients' personal demographics including gender, employment history, medical history, type of disability and required assistance needed.

-208. The registry captures information related to the clients' personal demographics including gender, employment history, medical history, type of disability and required assistance needed.
+Article 32 International Cooperation

-Article 32: International Cooperation
+197. The Government of Jamaica has collaborated with several international organizations to ensure that the community of persons with disabilities receives technical and financial support geared at capacity building.

-209. The Government of Jamaica has collaborated with several international organizations to ensure that the community of persons with disabilities receives a high standard of technical and financial support geared at capacity building.
+198. The Technical Cooperation Project between the Inter-American Development Bank and the GOJ (2012-15) provided support for improving the lives of persons with disabilities.
+Through the provision of this funding, not only was a comprehensive Disability

-210. The Technical Cooperation Project between the Inter-American Development Bank and the GOJ (2012-15) provided support for improving the lives of persons with disabilities.
-Through the provision of this funding, not only was a comprehensive Disability Registry created but this data ensures coordinated effort at recording, monitoring, and assisting persons with disabilities.
+Registry created but this data ensures coordinated effort at recording, monitoring, and assisting persons with disabilities.
 This project also provides for the institutional strengthening of the Jamaica Council for Persons with Disabilities and the Early Stimulation Programme for children with disabilities.

-211. The World Bank provided initial funding for a horticultural project which gave necessary training for persons with disabilities.
+199. The World Bank provided initial funding for a horticultural project which gave necessary training for persons with disabilities.
 This programme administered through the Abilities Foundation in 2011 is valued at US\$38,500.

-212. Through the Integrated Social Protection and Labour Programme, the Inter-American Development Bank has also provided a five-year loan now in its fourth year of implementation, for the GOJ.
+200. Through the Integrated Social Protection and Labour Programme, the Inter-American Development Bank has also provided a five-year loan.
 This loan provides funding for the PATH programme.
 Funds will also focus on improving the services, facilities, and equipment of the MLSS Early Stimulation Programme for children with disabilities to improve PATH services to beneficiary children with disabilities.

-213. Jamaica has also received research assistance to ensure evidence-based policies and programmes.
+201. Jamaica has also received research assistance to ensure evidence-based policies and programmes.
 In this context, the United Nations Population Fund (UNFPA) also has extended support to improve the data available by funding research in the field of disability.

-Article 33: National Implementation and Monitoring
+Article 33 National Implementation and Monitoring

-214. After ratifying the CRPD, the JCPD was designated as the government agency responsible for implementing all projects and policies needed to realize the articles of the Convention.
-It is expected to manage policy analysis, programme development and conduct internal monitoring to garner information for national and international reporting.
+202. Following the ratification of the CRPD, the JCPD as the government agency responsible for implementing projects and policies accepted the responsibility to ensure the realization of the articles of the Convention on the Rights of Persons with Disabilities.
+The JCPD is now expected to manage policy analysis, programme development and conduct internal monitoring to garner information for national and international reporting.

-215. The institutional structure to ensure the implementation of the Convention is strengthened by National Advisory Board for Persons with Disabilities replaced by the Board of Management mandated in the Act, has been given monitoring responsibility for the CRPD.
+203. The institutional structure to ensure the implementation of the Convention is strengthened by National Advisory Board for Persons with Disabilities replaced by the Board of Management mandated in the Act, has been given monitoring responsibility for the CRPD.
 The Government is yet to appoint an independent body to formally monitor the progress of the GOJ in implementing the CRPD.
-Preparatory work for a Terms of Reference is in place to have the Combined Disabilities Association function in this capacity as the independent monitoring institution.

-216. The Government of Jamaica is also working towards the establishment of a national human rights institution for the promotion and protection of various forms of human rights, in accordance with the Paris Principles.
+204. The Government of Jamaica is also working towards the establishment of a national human rights institution (NHRI) for the promotion and protection of various forms of human rights, in accordance with the Paris Principles.
 The proposed institution has received the approval of the Cabinet, in principle, and Cabinet is expected to consider, in short order, the legislative changes required to give effect to the Institution.
 The NHRI is expected to have a broad focus and to have pluralist representation in its membership.

-217. Jamaica is home to several organizations aimed at advocating for persons with disabilities and expanding their involvement in civil and political life.
-These organizations provide a range of services including from rehabilitation, education, training and employment, welfare services and other forms of support services.
-These groups have been vocal participants in the creation of national policies and have had representatives on the relevant planning committees and boards.
-As a result of their advocacy the Combined Disabilities Association has gained national recognition as the main cross-disability organization in Jamaica.
+205. Several advocacy organizations exist in Jamaica for PWDs thus expanding their involvement in civil and political life.
+These organizations provide varying services including from rehabilitation, education, training and employment, welfare services and other forms of support services.
+These groups are vocal participants in the creation of national policies and have representatives on the relevant planning committees and boards.
+As a result of their advocacy the Combined Disabilities Association has national recognition as the main cross-disability organization in Jamaica.
 It has, through its intervention with the government, engineered several policies and programmes beneficial to persons with disabilities.